GuilhermeBorges3Ddev/DeveloperDeck/README.md

-# We-Dev
+# DeveloperDeck App
-Beta version of a streaming plataform combing React+Redux on the front-end
+Beta version of a plataform who combines React+Bootstrao on the front-end